 Situations

-• How much information are we given to review for each situation?
+- How much information are we given to review for each situation?
+Is there a fee schedule included?
 Do we have access to social/medical history, information on the birth father, prenatal records, etc.?

 A few other things to consider:

-• In the same vein, you should feel like they are happy to answer your questions and knowledgable about the entire adoption process.
+- In the same vein, you should feel like they are happy to answer your questions and knowledgeable about the entire adoption process.
 Ask about their professional and personal experience in adoption.

-• Don't hesitate to ask for references of other adoptive families who have used their services.
+- Don't hesitate to ask for references and search for online reviews of other adoptive families who have used their services.

 If you want to find out more about Christian Adoption Consultants and our consulting services, feel free to email me for a info packet.
 I'll be happy to answer these (and any) questions you have!